How Mixed Up Pixels discovered animation solutions with Photoshop, Cartoon Animator, and After Effects.

 One massive highlight of Cartoon Animator is that there are always new features being added, new plugins made available to help with animation (face motion capture, leap motion plugins for hand animation), and plugins for full-body motion capture.

 As mentioned earlier, the After Effects plugin is a huge addition – simply click the AE button and then import the .Json file via the After Effects plugin, and all your characters will be brought in as separate sequences, backgrounds, elements, and audio.
 In After Effects you can then add additional elements – lighting, shadows, footage, anything that really helps you create your animation.
-It really does help you polish off your final video to get it to broadcast quality.
+It really does help you polish off your final animated video to get it to broadcast quality.